Oxycodone, as found in OxyContin or Percocet, is a powerful painkiller and one of the most commonly abused prescription drugs in the country.

 Common Drug Combinations

-Alcohol is one of the most dangerous substances to combine with oxycodone.
-Because both oxycodone and alcohol depress the central nervous system, mixing the two can be damaging at best and fatal at worst.
+Alcohol and benzodiazepines are two of the most dangerous substances to combine with oxycodone.
+Because oxycodone, alcohol, and benzos all depress the central nervous system, mixing them can be extremely damaging, and potentially fatal.
 This deadly cocktail can slow down breathing and cardiac function to the point of complete failure.
-Even if the combination doesn’t cause overdose, it can cause irreversible damage to the brain and major organs.
+Even if the combination doesn’t cause death, it can cause irreversible damage to the brain and major organs.

 Oxycodone can also be a gateway for heroin use.
 When a person addicted to oxycodone can no longer get their prescriptions filled, they may turn to heroin for a cheaper, more accessible drug with similar effects.